ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 ## How does [[= product_name_cloud =]] work

-[[= product_name_cloud =]], as a hosting platform, is designed to streamline the development and testing processes, allowing you to deliver new features much faster.
+[[= product_name_cloud =]], as a hosting platform, is designed to streamline the development and testing processes, allowing you to deliver new features faster.
 It ensures that developers dedicate more time to important development activities rather than maintaining databases, queues, search engines, and operating systems.
-It shifts the focus away from fundamental operations and toward improving your digital services with additional features, and functionality.
+It shifts the focus away from fundamental operations and toward improving your digital services with additional features and capabilities.

 ![How does Ibexa Cloud work](ibexa_cloud.png)

 ## [[= product_name_cloud =]] account

-If you want to use [[= product_name_cloud =]], you need to follow [installation process](install_on_ibexa_cloud.md) and check the [requirements](requirements.md#ibexa-cloud-requirements-and-setup).
+If you want to use [[= product_name_cloud =]], you need to check the [requirements](requirements.md#ibexa-cloud-requirements-and-setup) and follow [installation process](install_on_ibexa_cloud.md).

 To use [[= product_name_cloud =]], you must make arrangements with [[= product_name_base =]] to get and set up a user account.
 To do so, contact your Partner Manager, or Sales representatives team, or fill out the form available at this link: https://www.ibexa.co/about-ibexa/contact-us.